Intermittent fasting to lose weight — explained by Simple

 What should I eat to get the best weight loss results when intermittent fasting

-There’s no one-size-fits-all approach to what you eat and drink during your fasting plan.
+There’s no one-size-fits-all approach to what you eat and drink during your fast.
 As with any food routine, you should use your health goals, nutritional needs, preferences, budget, and schedule to help plan what works for you.

 That said, to maximize your weight loss with intermittent fasting, you want to focus on nutrient-dense, health-promoting foods that provide the stuff your body needs to be strong and feel its best, including vitamins and minerals.